-The principal activity of the Scheme during the course of the year was to invest funds in accordance with the provisions of the Scheme's Constitution and Product Disclosure Statement.
+The principal activity of the Portfolio during the course of the year was to invest funds in accordance with the provisions of the Portfolio's Constitution and Product Disclosure Statement.
 No significant change in the nature of these activities occurred during the year.

-Scheme Information
+Portfolio Information

-Spaceship Universe Portfolio is an Australian registered scheme, and was constituted on 7 December 2017 and commenced operations on 26 April 2018.
+Spaceship Universe Portfolio is an Australian registered managed investment scheme, and was constituted on 7 December 2017 and commenced operations on 26 April 2018.

-Spaceship Capital Limited, the Responsible Entity of the Scheme, is incorporated and domiciled in Australia.
+Spaceship Capital Limited, the Responsible Entity of the Portfolio, is incorporated and domiciled in Australia.